pawelosso/MyPortfolio/README.md

 #My reprezentative side

-This is my simple one-page, which shows you a little of my skills.
+<br>This is my simple one-page, which shows you a little of my skills.
 I made this webside with React.js

 All technologies used in this project: